Suzuki Email Policy

 Parental Supervision and Building Use

 Parents need to be with all children 12 years old and younger at all times.
 Do not leave your child unsupervised.
 You or your child may only enter a room that has a Suzuki Academy of Kalamazoo teacher in it.
 All unoccupied rooms are off limits unless you have the Executive Director’s permission.
 Food and drink is not permitted near instruments at any time.
 Cell phones must be silenced during lessons, classes, and performances.
 There are to be absolutely no pets permitted in the building unless they are a certified service animal.

-In the event that you wish to cancel your enrollment before the end of the school year, you must talk to your private teacher about it and email the Executive Director or Operations Manager at email@example.com.
-If you cancel mid-month, you will still be charged for that full month of lessons.
+In the event that you wish to cancel your enrollment before the end of the school year, you must talk to your private teacher about it and email the Executive Director or Operations Manager at email@example.com prior to your preferred cancellation date.
+If you cancel mid-month or have not followed the aforementioned requirements, you will still be charged for that full month of lessons.